raj-gupta1/Optimized_Einstein_Ops/README.md

    - **Reshapes**: Delivers the final tensor in the desired shape.

 4. **Caching Power**
-   - Stores parsed patterns and operations in memory, so repeated calls are blazingly fast.
+   - Stores parsed patterns and operations in memory, so repeated calls are fast.

 ---